DavidEGrayson/intsafe/README.md

 ## How to run tests

-To run an auto-generated testsuite for intsafe.h, first install MSYS2 and run this command to install prerequisites:
+To run an auto-generated testsuite for intsafe.h, first install MSYS2, then open a MINGW64 shell (or any other environment where the pacman command below runs successfully) and run this command to install prerequisites:

-    pacman --needed -S mingw-w64-{i686,x86_64,clang-i686,clang-x86_64,cross-mingwarm64}-gcc
+    pacman --needed -S mingw-w64-{i686,x86_64,clang-i686,clang-x86_64,cross-mingwarm64}-gcc $MINGW_PACKAGE_PREFIX-ruby

 Then run `./test/test.sh INTSAFE`, where `INTSAFE` is the path to the header you want to test.
 Some examples: